Castelnuovo's bound and rigidity in almost complex geometry: Introduction

 \section{Introduction}

-In 1889, \citet{Castelnuovo1889} found a sharp upper bound for the genus of an irreducible degree $d$ curve in $\P^n$; see \cite[Chapter III Section 2]{Arbarello1985} for a proof in modern language.
+In 1889, \citet{Castelnuovo1889} found a sharp upper bound for the genus of an irreducible, nondegenerate curve of a given degree in $\C P^n$; see \cite[Chapter III Section 2]{Arbarello1985} for a proof in modern language.
 A corollary of this result is that for every projective variety there is an upper bound for the genus of an irreducible curve representing a given homology class.
 Our starting point is the question:

-For plane curves Castelnuovo's bound reduces to the degree-genus formula.
+For curves in $\C P^2$ Castelnuovo's bound reduces to the degree-genus formula.
 The latter is a consequence of the adjunction formula, which generalizes to an inequality for almost complex $4$--manifolds \cite[Theorem 2.6.4]{McDuff2012}.
 The adjunction inequality directly implies the following well-known genus bound. \begin{prop} Suppose that $(M,J)$ is an almost complex $4$--manifold.
 If there exists a simple $J$--holomorphic map $u\co \Sigma \to M$ representing $A \in H_2(M)$, then the genus $g(\Sigma)$ satisfies

 \end{prop}